wazedde/ucom/README.md

 - `ucom list` lists all the Unity versions on the system.
 - `ucom list -u 2021.3` lists the Unity versions in the 2021.3 range on the system.

-- `ucom new ~/Develop/MyProject` creates a new project using the latest Unity version on the system.
+- `ucom new ~/Develop/MyProject` creates a new project using the latest Unity version on the system and initializes a git repository wih a Unity specific `.gitignore`.
 - `ucom new ~/Develop/MyProject -u 2021.3 -- -quit` creates a new project using the latest 2021.3 version on the system and closes the editor after it has been created.